 Key considerations at this stage:

 Buying a home is a massive milestone for any Kiwi, and it usually comes with a substantial mortgage.
-Your life insurance strategy needs to account for this significant financial commitment to ensure your family can keep their home if something happens to you.
+Your life insurance strategy should cover this major financial commitment, ensuring your family can stay in their home if the unexpected happens.

 By the numbers: